ImperiaI/Imperialware/README.md

 NZ
 And some more I might forget.

-And of course to all the folks at https://stackoverflow.com/ for countless helpful entries that eased my life a lot.
+- And of course to all the folks at https://stackoverflow.com/ for countless helpful entries that eased my life a lot.
+- Thanks to everyone who uploads nice source images to websites like Pixabay.com which are allowed to be used for such projects.

 ---------------------------------------------------------------------------------------------------------------------------------------